kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ##### Admission failures

-In some scenarios a pod admission failure could be restarted and is likely to succeed on another node (for example a pod scheduled to a node with resource pressure, see: [Pod admission error](#pod-admission-error)).
-However, in some situations isn't clear as the failure can be caused by incompatible pod and node configurations.
-As node configurations are often the same within a cluster it is likely that the pod would fail if restarted on any node in the cluster.
-In that case, adding `DisruptionTarget` condition could cause a never-ending loop of retries if the pod failure policy was configured to ignore such failures.
-Thus, we decide not to add any pod condition for such failures.
-If there is a sufficient motivating use-case a dedicated pod condition might be introduced to annotate some of the admission failure scenarios.
+In some scenarios a pod admission failure could result in a successful pod restart on another node (for example a pod scheduled to a node with resource pressure, see:
+[Pod admission error](#pod-admission-error)).
+However, in other situations it won't be as clear, since the failure can be caused by incompatible pod and node configurations.
+Node configurations are often the same within a cluster, so it is likely that the pod would fail if restarted on any other node in the cluster.
+In that case, adding `DisruptionTarget` condition could cause a never-ending loop of retries, if the pod failure policy was configured to ignore such failures.
+Given the above, we decide not to add any pod condition for such failures.
+If there is a sufficient motivating use-case, a dedicated pod condition might be introduced to annotate some of the admission failure scenarios.

 ##### Resource limits exceeded

-A Pod failure-initiated by Kubelet can be caused by exceeding pod's (or container's) resource (memory or ephemeral-storage) limits.
+A Pod failure initiated by Kubelet can be caused by exceeding pod's (or container's) resource (memory or ephemeral-storage) limits.
 We have considered (and prepared an initial implementation, see PR
 [Add ResourceExhausted pod condition for oom killer and exceeding of local storage limits](https://github.com/kubernetes/kubernetes/pull/113436))